andosgee/andosgee/README.md

 # Hi, I'm Andrew!
 ___
-I am currently studying Software Development at Ara Institute of Canterbury.
-I enjoy working and looking through various technologies.
-I have experience more so in full-stack development but want to end up in Mechatronics.
+I am recent graduate from Ara Institute of Canterbury with a Bachelor of Information Communication Technology specialising in Software Engineering.
+I enjoy working and looking through various new and emerging technologies.
+I have experience more so in full-stack development but want to end up in Embedded Systems.

 ## 📊 My Stats
 <p align="center">